Domuska/esde_client_public/README.md

 Listing a big amount of devices and containers in the ItemList was tested and seemed to function well, but since this data is not available from server it cannot be tested now.

-After electing not to receive notifications from actuator changes, the app still seems insistent on showing them.
+After electing not to receive notifications from particular actuator changes, the app still shows them for the reasons described above, these settings are not saved in any sensible place.
+A notification will always be received after 10 seconds of entering a DeviceActivity

 Significant Motion sensor seems to be slightly more finicky about detecting shaking than the Accelerometer mode.